The author is a guitarist and bassist with over 35 years of experience as a musician.

 Like many guitar companies in this article, Epiphone also offers starter packs.
-These include a guitar, an amp and all the accessories you’d need to get playing.
-They are not only great deals, they also take away a lot of the frustration and confusion that comes with locating all the gear needed to learn how play guitar.
+These include a guitar, an amp, and all the accessories you’d need to get playing.
+They are not only great deals, but they also take away a lot of the frustration and confusion that comes with locating all the gear needed to learn how to play guitar.

 Yamaha always gets my top recommendation when it comes to acoustic guitars for beginners, but it appears they’ve made this electric guitars list too.
 That’s because of the Pacifica.

-The Yamaha Pacifica has been among the top recommended electric guitars for beginning player for a long while, and it receives excellent marks for playability and sound.
+The Yamaha Pacifica has been among the top-recommended electric guitars for beginning players for a long while, and it receives excellent marks for playability and sound.
 It is also very versatile.
-The PAC112 has a single humbucking pickup along with two single coils for a wide array of available tones .
+The PAC112 has a single humbucking pickup along with two single coils for a wide array of available tones.

-What this means is that you’ll have the breadth to explore different sounds, because the Pacifica can get the job done in every genre out there, from rock to blues, jazz, country and metal.
-It also doesn’t hurt that Yamaha is known for the outstanding quality of their budget guitars.
+What this means is that you’ll have the breadth to explore different sounds because the Pacifica can get the job done in every genre out there, from rock to blues, jazz, country, and metal.
+It also doesn’t hurt that Yamaha is known for the outstanding quality of its budget guitars.

 If you are on the fence between Epiphone and Squier, but you want a versatile guitar, the Yamaha Pacifica is a great choice.

-For most new players I think it’s smart to start off with one of the Les Paul or Strat-style guitars listed above.
+For most new players, I think it’s smart to start off with one of the Les Paul or Strat-style guitars listed above.
 New guitars players don’t always know what their musical direction may be, and it takes a lot of experimentation to figure it out.
-A flexible guitar is helpful, as it presents more opportunity for exploration.
+A flexible guitar is helpful, as it presents more opportunities for exploration.

 Then again, some new guitar players know what they want from the beginning.
 Some just want to play metal!